IBM-Design/design-website/src/content/teams/teams.md

 <column lg="8">

 ## Brand and marketing
 <p size="md">Do you get excited by the idea of influencing how one of the world’s largest and most storied companies shows up in the world?
-Team up with talented graphic designers, creative copywriters and some of the sharpest marketing minds out there to help sharpen and promote IBM’s brand identity.</p>

-Types of role: graphic design, content and copywriting, front-end development, communications, PR, marketing
+Team up with talented graphic designers, creative copywriters and some of the sharpest marketing minds out there to help sharpen and promote IBM’s brand identity.<br><br>Types of role: graphic design, content and copywriting, front-end development, communications, PR, marketing</p>

 [View open roles](#)